Přísaha and Motorists: History

 Přísaha and the Motorists started cooperating after the 2022 Czech municipal elections.
 In that election, Přísaha won 51 local councillors nationwide, below their expectations.
 In Pohořelice, the hometown of the Přísaha's leader Robert Šlachta, the party won 41.28% of the vote and 9 out of 21 seats.
 However, every other party in Pohořelice formed a unity coalition against Přísaha.

 Motorists for Themselves had expressed the intention to become part of the Prague governing coalition, but failed to overcome the 5% electoral threshold and did not gain any seats in the Prague City Council.
 In autumn 2023, the two parties announced their intention to co-operate in the upcoming 2024 Czech Senate election, and the Motorists said they would support Šlachta's candidacy for a seat in the Senate.

 Around the same time, Přísaha announced its intention to run in the European election, with the leader of its South Bohemian chapter as its probable lead candidate.
 Meanwhile, Motorists were in negotiations with Svobodní about a joint list for the elections.
 However, in January 2024, the two parties signed a memorandum and announced a coalition for the European elections.
 The alliance announced a planned election budget of around six million CZK.

 At the election, Přísaha and the Motorists won 10.26% of the vote and 2 out of 21 seats, significantly exceeding expectations.
 The alliance's electoral leader Filip Turek gained 152,196 preferential votes, the second most for a single candidate in the Czech Republic.
 According to experts, Turek gained support from ANO and SPD voters, as well as from among non-voters.
 The alliance was also more successful in smaller cities, and had the youngest electorate overall.
 Some experts expressed doubts that the alliance would be able to replicate its success in a parliamentary election.

 Přísaha later chose to run alone in the 2024 Czech regional elections, failing to win any seats.
 However, the coalition did manage to win a sole senate seat in the Senate elections taking place at the same time, gained by Přísaha's leader Šlachta.

 End of the coalition

 Přísaha expressed an intention to extend the coalition for the 2025 Czech parliamentary election, citing their success in the European Parliament election.
 However, the Motorists voted overwhelmingly against this at their party congress, preferring to run alone following their surge in the opinion polls. Šlachta said he was "disappointed" and that he had learned the results of the vote from media reports.
-Motorists' leader Macinka said his party was still open to cooperation, but that this must be in the form of Přísaha's candidates on Motorists' list, not as an equal coalition.
+Motorists' leader Petr Macinka said his party was still open to cooperation, but that this must be in the form of Přísaha's candidates on Motorists' list, not as an equal coalition.

+Turek gave up his seat after his election to the Czech parliament in 2025, and was replaced by former Social Democrat minister and Přísaha member Antonín Staněk.
+In February 2026, Nikola Bartůšek left the Patriots for Europe, but remained a Přísaha member.
+In April 2026, both Staněk and Bartůšek left Přísaha, leaving the party with no MEPs.